LADSoft/OrangeC/doc/adl.md

 #### Addressing Modes group

 Addressing modes are the core of the parser.
-They correlate either the textual value for a register, or a combination of registers, numbers, and addressing modes, to a coding.
+They correlate either the textual value for a register, or a combination of registers, numbers, and addressing modes, to a coding sequence.

 In this example: